 performance and limitations

-We are obsessed with the limits and conditions we inherit with every new scenario.
-Constraints - economic, cultural, historical, physical, political - give us the resistance we need to establish our responses; finite boundaries provide some welcome objectivity in a territory often characterized by shifting rules.
+We are motivated by the limits and conditions we inherit with every new scenario.
+Constraints - economic, cultural, historical, physical, political - give us the resistance we need to hone our responses; finite boundaries provide welcome parameters in a territory often characterized by shifting rules.

-We find that respite is an artful stage for exuberance and is our preferred medium to support the quirks and queries that we strive to attract and accommodate in our investigations.
+Over and again we find that restraint generates an artful stage for exuberance and is our preferred method to negotiate the quirks and queries of imposed limits.